charlesrocabert/puutools/README.md

 </p>

 <p align="justify">
-This functionality is usually re-implemented from scratch in different simulation software, at the cost of re-investing time to optimize the algorithms.
-The aim of <strong>puuTools</strong> is to help developers by offering an easy-to-use and light framework to manage lineage and phylogenetic information on the fly during an evolutionary simulation.
+While tree's data-structures are standard in computer science, this functionality is usually re-implemented from scratch in different simulation software, at the cost of re-investing time to optimize the algorithms.
+The aim of <strong>puutools</strong> is to help developers by offering an **easy-to-use** and **light** framework to manage lineage and phylogenetic information on the fly during an evolutionary simulation.
 </p>

 <p align="center">